-Though movie theaters are gradually reopening across the country, drive-ins are officially back and remain a safe, socially distanced moviegoing option.
+Though movie theaters are now open across the country, drive-ins are officially back and remain a safe, socially distanced moviegoing option.
 The Frida Cinema has now hosted over 100 pop up drive-in events, playing classics and new releases at Mess Hall Market in Tustin, just a few miles away from their Santa Ana main location, providing a safe and fun option for a night out.

 The Frida Cinema Pop-Up Drive-In